kuljaninemir/vendir-privacy-policy/index.md

 (2) Among content and applications served by third-parties, we may use, without limitation, the following services:

 (a) GameAnalytics. _Please visit their website for further information on their privacy practices -_ _gameanalytics.com/privacy__._

-(b) GameSparks. _Please visit their website for further information on their privacy practices -_ _gamesparks.com/privacy-policy/_

 (c) Slack. _Please visit their website for further information on their privacy practices -_ _slack.com/privacy-policy_